Ashrafsellak9/EmployeeManagement/README.md

 Configure the Connection String:
 Open appsettings.json and update the connection string to match your database setup:

 "ConnectionStrings": {
   "DefaultConnection": "Server=(localdb)\\MSSQLLocalDB;Initial Catalog=EmployeeBD;Integrated Security=True;"
 }
+Apply Migrations:
-Apply Migrations: Run the following command to create the database schema based on the models:
+Run the following commands to create the database schema based on the models:

 dotnet ef migrations add InitialCreate dotnet ef database update
 Run the Application
 Once the dependencies are installed and the database is set up, you can run the application:

 dotnet run
 Visit http://localhost:5000 in your browser to interact with the application.